-Are you looking at travelling between Helsinki and Estonia?
+Are you looking at travelling from Helsinki to Tallinn?
 Then this is everything you need to know about catching the Helsinki Tallinn ferry!

 If you’ve got a bit of time in Helsinki then I really recommend a day trip to Tallinn in Estonia.
 Even though they’re neighbouring countries, Tallinn Old Town feels a million miles away from the modern city of Helsinki.

 I always feel like this route is a bit of a secret.
 Not everyone knows you can travel between Hesinki and Tallin by ferry so easily, but you can.
 Also, because Tallinn is such a compact city, it’s perfect for exploring by foot.

 It may look far on the map but the Helsinki Tallin ferry only takes 2.5 hours.
 This means if you’re organised you can catch an early ferry and spend the entire day exploring the Medieval cobblestone streets of Tallinn before returning home again in the night.
 This means you can tick off a new city and a new country all in a day – whoop whoop!

 Whether you’re travelling from Helsinki to Tallinn or vice versa, this is the post for you.
 In this little guide I cover how much the ferry costs, the ferry times, how to book a ticket and what you can do on board.

 So, if you’re planning a trip from Helsinki to Tallinn then read on!

 What is the best ferry from Helsinki to Tallinn?